 Both roof systems have their place in building construction.

-Standing Seam Metal Roofs are usually installed in spaces that will be heated or have a temperature change.
+Standing Seam Metal Roofs are usually installed in spaces that will have a vast temperature change.
 These roofs are also used for their aesthetic appeal.
 The screws on the standing seam metal roof are hidden between overlapping seams, making them more aesthetically pleasing.

-Screw-Down Metal Roofs have great appeal in price and are used in garages, porches/patios covers, barns, sheds, carports, etc. These roofs can be installed anywhere that isn’t a living space or a heated area.
+Screw-Down Metal Roofs have great appeal in price and are used in garages, porches/patio covers, barns, sheds, carports, etc. These roofs can be installed anywhere.

 Wind uplift is the suction created by wind forces as the air moves parallel to the roof’s surface.
 In extreme wind events such as hurricanes and tornadoes, uplift can pull panels and shingles off buildings.